Mediator Consulting Services:

 WHY CHOOSE MEDIATION OVER ARBITRATION OR LITIGATION?

-What is the best way to handle a conflict with a business associate?
-Clearly, if you start litigation or arbitration you have created an adversarial proceeding.
+What is the best way to handle a conflict, dispute or misunderstanding with a business associate?
+Clearly, if you start litigation or arbitration you have created an adversarial situation.
 Each side will draw “lines in the sand” and the lawyers will begin the battle.
-Both sides will quickly spend a great deal of money on lawyer fees.
+Both sides quickly spend a great deal of time and money on the fight.
 More important, is it likely that either party will ever want to do business with the other in the future?
-Probably not is generally the answer.
+The answer is, probably not.

 Mediation is a different process with a totally different goal.
 That goal is to reach a mutually acceptable compromise.
 Each side may have to give up a little; however, it can be a positive situation because it should be a “win-win” result.
-If each party can listen to the other then a future business relationship is quite possible.
+If each party can listen to the other then a future business relationship (either business or personal) is quite possible.
+The mediator is a neutral person who assists the parties to understand each side and then to find a workable solution to the impasse.

 TYPES OF DISPUTES

-Set forth below is a partial list of disputes that can be mediated:
+Set forth below is a partial list of disputes where mediation might bring a positive outcome to a conflict, dispute, disagreement, and/or misunderstanding:

 - Commercial Landlord-Tenant